polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 Note: The first time the build is run it can take a long time, as it also builds the RISC-V cross compiler toolchain.

-The output file contains the first stage bootloader, the root file system and a VFAT image containing the linux kernel, device tree blob & second stage bootloader.
+The output file contains the first stage bootloader, the root file system and an image containing the linux kernel, device tree blob & second stage bootloader.
-This can then be copied to an SD card.
 The option `DEVKIT=<devkit>` selects the correct device tree for the board.

 ## Loading the Image onto the Target
 The instructions for the [eMMC on the Icicle Kit can be found here](#Preparing-the-eMMC-for-the-Icicle-Kit), for the [SD card on the Icicle Kit here](#Preparing-an-SD-Card-for-the-Icicle-Kit) and for the [the MPFS/LC-MPFS here](#Preparing-an-SD-Card-for-MPFS-&-LC-MPFS).